drpicox/gherkin-genie/README.md

 ### `get` restriction

-The `get` function only works inside the class constructor, and only while the class is being instantiated by the `createFeatureFileTests` function.
+The `get` function only works inside the class constructor, and only while the class is being instantiated by the `wish` function.

 It is not possible to use the `get` function in the step definitions methods.